Penetration Testing in the Cloud: Ensuring Safety in AWS Environments

 Definition and Purpose

 In traditional IT environments, penetration testing focuses on on-premises infrastructure.
-However, in cloud environments, the approach and scope of penetration testing differ significantly.
-Cloud-based penetration testing must consider the dynamic and distributed nature of cloud services, shared responsibility models, and specific cloud provider policies.
+However, the approach and scope of penetration testing differ significantly in cloud environments.
+Cloud-based penetration testing must consider cloud services’ dynamic and distributed nature, shared responsibility models, and specific cloud provider policies.

 Importance in Cloud Security